yuan-jiang/yuan-jiang.github.io/_posts/2020-06-24-rails-autoload-thread-unsafe.md

 ## Summary
 - The error message was a little bit misleading in the first place because it seemed to be a cause of typo or namespace or directory problems, but indeed it was caused due to multiple threads trying to autoload the exact same constant, therefore causing race conditions
 - Starting rails 6, a new loader called Zeitwerk has been introduced, which seemed to have addressed the thread unsafe issue
-- Ruby has autoload method that is discouraged for use due to threading problem
+- In ruby the Kernel module has an `autoload` method, which however is discouraged for use due to threading problem
-- In rails configuration and environment, the following items are important and usually tends to be the source of such issues, so you must be careful when tuning the configuration:
+- In rails configuration and environment, the following items are important and usually tend to be the source of such issues, so you must be careful when tuning the configuration:
   + `config.cache_classes`
   + `config.eager_load`
   + `config.autoload_paths`
   + `config.eager_load_paths`
-- For troubleshooting the missing constants issues that might really be caused by typo or namespace or directory, you could:
+- For troubleshooting the constants missing issues that might really be caused by typo or namespace or directory, you could:
   + Check the `ActiveSupport::Dependencies.autoload_paths` in rails console
   + Check the `ActiveSupport::Dependencies.autoloaded_constants` in rails console
 - Read the rails guide section about [Autoloading and Reloading Constants](https://guides.rubyonrails.org/autoloading_and_reloading_constants_classic_mode.html) again and again